Recommended Countries for Getting a Second Passport through Investment

 They offer two options to obtain a passport by investment:

 1. You can buy a piece of government-approved land.
-You can invest at least US$400,000 in a property and hold it for at least five year or you can invest at least US$200,000 in a property and hold it for at least seven years.
+You can invest at least US$325,000 for a fractional share in a government-approved property, or at least US$600,000 for full ownership.
+Either way you hold it for at least seven years.
 You also need to pay government fees for your passport.
-They are US$25,000 for the initial applicant, US$25,000 for a spouse and dependents under 18, and US$50,000 for dependents over 18.
+Due diligence runs US$10,000 for the main applicant and US$7,500 for each dependant.

-1. You can make donations to the country’s Sustainable Growth Fund.
-The donation amount starts at US$150,000 for the main applicant, plus US$25,000 for a spouse, and US$10,000 for each additional dependent.
+1. You can contribute to the Sustainable Island State Contribution, which replaced the old Sustainable Growth Fund.
+The contribution starts at US$250,000 for the main applicant, plus US$25,000 for each additional dependant.

 It can take up to six months to go through the application process.